Our Dallas Pedestrian Injury Attorney will protect your rights after a pedestrian involved accident

 - The condition was present for an extensive length of time that it should have been addressed and discovered.

-At Chalaki Law, we understand the pain your pedestrian accident may have caused you and work hard to present the value of your sufferings.
+At Chalaki Law, our Pedestrian Injury Lawyer understand the pain a pedestrian accident may have caused you and work hard to present the value of your sufferings.